OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-03.md

 ## Mark 3:11

-Whenever the unclean spirits saw Him, they fell down before Him and cried out, “You are the Son of God.”
+Whenever the unclean spirits saw Him, they would fall down before Him and exclaim, “You are the Son of God.”

 ## Mark 3:12

-But He strictly ordered them not to make Him known.
+But He firmly instructed them not to reveal His identity.

 ---